 10GB Data£5.90 £0 cheaper£8.00 £2 more

-Some price plans include a data rollover feature giving you a second opportunity to use your data allowance.
-Alternatively, an unlimited data plan could also be worth thinking about if you'd like a worry-free plan where you never need to think about how much data you're using.
+Some plans include a 'data rollover' feature that gives you a second opportunity to use your data allowance.
+Alternatively, an unlimited data plan could also be worth considering if you'd like a worry-free plan where you'll never run out of data.

 How Long Does 2GB Of Data Last?